6 Ways to Remarket with Google Ads

 WebFX's team of more than 150+ experts will help guide you in the right direction when selecting the strategy best for your company.
 You can call 888-601-5359 or contact us online for help getting started today!

 Do you want to successfully remarket your company online?Yes!
 Let's get started!

 On this page, we'll take a look at six ways you can use Google Ads to remarket your company online.

 Remarketing is the practice of showing ads to people who have already visited your site.

-You can create the ads, choose who sees them, and determine when they see them based on the parameters that Google AdWords gives you.
+You can create the ads, choose who sees them, and determine when they see them based on the parameters that Google Ads gives you.